 Silver Arts Award is a Level 2 qualification on the Regulated Qualifications Framework (equivalent to a good pass at GCSE level) and stretches the arts skills explored in Bronze, encouraging more independence and promoting leadership skills.
 Completing Silver involves achieving an arts challenge, reviewing arts events, researching artists and arts organisations, and delivering an arts leadership project with other people.

-Pupils in Lower Remove (Year 9) can sign up to Silver Arts Award as an extra-curricular activity.
+Pupils in the Lower Remove (Year 9) can sign up to Silver Arts Award as a co-curricular activity.
 They do not need to have taken Bronze Arts Award, although many find it helpful.
 They attend weekly meetings with their Adviser who helps them to plan their work and oversees their Arts Award portfolio.

-Lower Sixth students can opt to take Gold Arts Award as part of their Key Skills curriculum.
+Lower Sixth pupils can opt to take Gold Arts Award as part of their Key Skills curriculum.
 They have timetabled lessons with their Advisers who support planning and oversee the completion of the Arts Award portfolio.
-Students do not need to have taken Bronze or Silver Arts Award in the past, but those that have will find the challenges familiar.
-The personal arts challenge develops students' individual creative skills.
-The arts leadership project progresses to the next level with much greater project responsibility, and the research into the wider arts sector gets students directly involved in the arts world through placements, volunteering, and workshops.
+Pupils do not need to have taken Bronze or Silver Arts Award in the past, but those that have will find the challenges familiar.
+The personal arts challenge develops pupils’ individual creative skills.
+The arts leadership project progresses to the next level with much greater project responsibility, and the research into the wider arts sector gets pupils directly involved in the arts world through placements, volunteering, and workshops.

 Gold Arts Award is a Level 3 qualification and is recognised on the UCAS Tariff, attracting 16 UCAS points (equivalent to a Grade B in an AS examination).